Quick Guide to Visiting the Grotto in Portland, OR

 Parking

 The Grotto has a large parking lot.
-It is free to park there.
+It’s free to park there.
 During busy times like the Christmas Festival of Lights, the parking lot can fill up, in which case you may need to take the free shuttle from the Parkrose/Sumner Park & Ride lot on Sandy Blvd.
 A parking attendant will direct you on how to catch the shuttle if needed.

 Token to access the Grotto’s Upper Level